Every copywriter has a process they like to follow. This is mine.

 I work in Microsoft Word so will typically send you drafts in Word format.
 But I have clients who prefer other platforms, so I can send content in Pages or Google Docs or anything else if that makes your life easier.

-I include unlimited amends in my price to give you confidence that we’ve got scope to get things right.
+I include two rounds of amends in my price to give you confidence that we’ve got scope to get things right.
 That said, the nature of the briefing and research stage means that the first draft should be (and usually is) pretty close to what’s required.

 Once you’re happy with the copy, it’s time for it to go to design.
 At this stage, I’ll be on hand to work with your design team to make sure copy and design sit together perfectly to give the strongest possible result.